-In 2019, the variation in the balance of the item "Utilities and contracted services" results mainly from increase in the balances of the items "Consulting and auditing" and "Security, conservation and repair".
+In 2020, the variation in the balance of the item "Utilities and Contracted Services" results mainly from increase in the balances of the items "Consulting and audit" and "Insurances".

 The item "Consulting, auditing and other specialised technical services" includes audits of the annual accounts, fiscal consulting and provision of IT services.